Students at the MU

 • Look for dance, music, and theater productions at special student rates.
 Visit the Mondavi Center for special student rates.

 • Participate in your favorite intramural sport.
-UC Davis offers more intramural sports than any other UC campus.
+UC Davis offers more recreational sports than any other UC campus.